LightChain: A DHT-based Blockchain for Resource Constrained Environments: Preliminaries and System Model

 \subsection{System Model}

 In our system model, each peer corresponds to a device connected to the Internet (e.g., a laptop, smartphone, smart TV) that executes an instance of the \textit{\lightchain} protocol.
 As detailed in Section \ref{lightchain:sec_solution}, a Skip Graph overlay of peers is constructed by representing each peer as a Skip Graph node.
 We assume that each participating peer joins the Skip Graph overlay using the Skip Graph join protocol in a fully decentralized manner and by knowing one peer of the system \cite{aspnes2007skip}.
 Both identifiers (i.e., name ID and numerical ID) of peers are the hash value of their public key using a collision-resistant hash function.
 Following this convention, in this paper, we refer to a peer by its identifier, which corresponds to its name/numerical ID.
 We consider the system under churn \cite{stutzbach2006understanding}, i.e., the participating peers are dynamic between offline and online states.
 We assume the existence of a churn stabilization strategy \cite{jacob2014skip+, hassanzadeh2019interlaced} that preserves the connectivity of the Skip Graph overlay under churn.
 We denote the \textit{System Capacity} by $\systemCapacity$, and define it as the maximum number of registered peers in the system, i.e., $\systemCapacity = O(2^{\idSize})$.
 We consider all the participating peers as probabilistic Turing machines that run in a polynomial time in the security parameter of the system i.e., their running time is $O(\lambda^{c})$ for some constant $c > 0$.
 We make this assumption essentially for the reason that participating peers should be able to execute $O(\systemCapacity)$ cost protocols.
 Following this assumption, $\systemCapacity$ is a polynomial in $\lambda$, which results in $\idSize << \lambda$.
 Similarly, we denote the \textit{Block Capacity} by $\blockCapacity$, and define it as the maximum number of the generated blocks in the system.
 Similarly, we also consider $\blockCapacity$ as a polynomial in $\lambda$, which results in $\frac{\blockCapacity}{\systemCapacity}$ to be a polynomial in the security parameter of the system.
+Regarding the synchronization, we assume the system is partially synchronous \cite{tanenbaum2007distributed} meaning that most of the time the process execution speeds and message-delivery times are bounded.
+To handle the times that the system goes asynchronous where no such bounds are assumed, processes use a timeout to conclude that another process has crashed.